cracked-machine/pod_serializable/README.md

 };
 ```

-The binary file contains the following data:
+The serialized binary file contains the following data:

 ![alt text](image-1.png)

+Note that the class member widths are honoured regardless of the input width; the serialization automtically zero-pads the remaining bytes.
+If the input width exceeds the class member width it will cause an error at compile-time.

 Serialization/deserialization uses streams and the overloaded insertion/extraction operators.
 Note that the member declaration order must be mirrored when reading/writing in the overloaded operators to prevent data corruption.